smartcontractkit/chainlink/.github/tracing/README.md

 `otel-collector-dev.yaml` is the configuration for dev (i.e. your local machine) environments, and forwards traces from the otel collector to the grafana tempo instance on the same network.
 `otel-collector-ci.yaml` is the configuration for the CI runs, and exports the trace data to the artifact from the github run.

-## Instrumenting Custom Traces
+## Adding Traces to Plugins and to core

-Adding custom traces requires identifying an observability gap in a related group of code executions.
+Adding traces requires identifying an observability gap in a related group of code executions or a critical path in your application.
 This is intuitive for the developer:

 - "What's the flow of component interaction in this distributed system?"
 - "What's the behavior of the JobProcessorOne component when jobs with [x, y, z] attributes are processed?"
+- "Is this critical path workflow behaving the way we expect?"

-Given an execution flow, the developer must decide which subset of the flow to measure.
-Each logically separate measure will be a span.
-Spans can have one parent span and multiple children span.
-The relations between parent and child spans will make a directed acyclic graph, called a trace.
+The developer will measure a flow of execution from end to end in one trace.
+Each logically separate measure of this flow is called a span.
+Spans have either one or no parent span and multiple children span.
+The relationship between parent and child spans in agreggate will form a directed acyclic graph.
+The trace begins at the root of this graph.

-The most trivial application of a span is measuring latency performance at high levels of granularity (individual func executions).
+The most trivial application of a span is measuring top level performance in one critical path.
 There is much more you can do, including creating human readable and timestamped events within a span (useful for monitoring concurrent access to resources), recording errors, linking parent and children spans through large parts of an application, and even extending a span beyond a single process.

-Spans are created by tracers and passed through go applications by Contexts.
+Spans are created by `tracers` and passed through go applications by `Context`s.
 A tracer must be initialized first.
 Both core and plugin developers will initialize a tracer from the globally registered trace provider:

 ```
 tracer := otel.GetTracerProvider().Tracer("example.com/foo")